Complete Sample Social Studies Issue 1 SRQ

 (L) Thus, different people with different priorities make it hard to decide what is good for society.

 (2.1.3) Unequal Sharing of Costs

-(P) Another challenge in deciding what is good for society is because of unequal sharing of costs.
+(P) Another challenge in deciding what is good for society is unequal sharing of costs.

 (E) For example, when the Singapore government built the Thompson Line, some property owners along the proposed line had to sell their homes or shops to the government.
 Thus, they had to find new places to live or to do their business.
 In addition, those living above the proposed tunnels have to put up construction noise and pollution during construction.
-However, the rest of Singapore will enjoy the connectivity and convenience Thompson Line brings.
+However, the rest of Singapore will enjoy the connectivity and convenience Thompson Line brings when it is completed.